-8.1.1 Council has achieved its objectives from the 2003 Solid Waste Plan.
+nmary of Chapter 8 Recycling 8.1.1 Council has achieved its objectives from the 2003 Solid Waste Plan.
 8.1.2 The WMMP outlines options for recycling.
 For the 2012-15 period, the proposed option was achieved.
 For the 2015-2018 period, options are underway.
 8.2 The existing MRF operation is contracted to Waste Management NZ until 2021.
 The MRF is close to 100% of operating capacity.
 8.3 The MRF processes the following materials from kerbside collections: Glass jars and bottles.
 Steel and aluminium cans.
 Rigid plastic bottles and containers.
 Paper and cardboard.
 Other materials processed from commercial collections include polystyrene and shrinkwrap.
-8.4 The collection methodology and the range of recyclables that a Council decides to collect will determine infrastructure and resources required at a MRF.
+8.4 The collection methodology and the range of recyclables that a Council 0.4 decides to collect will determine infrastructure and resources required at a MRF.
 8.5 Initially, it was decided not to collect plastic bags.
-Infrastructure modifications and extra staff would be required to do so, however, the Soft Plastics Recycling Programme may offer an alternative.
-Further Investigation required.
-Investigate soft plastics collection and processing.
+Infrastructure 0.0 modifications and extra staff would be required to do so, however, the Soft Plastics Recycling Programme may offer an alternative.
+Further investigation required.
+OPTION Investigate soft plastics collection and processing.
 8.6 Glass could be sent to O-I for recycling into bottles and jars.
-This could be achieved at a cost by hand sorting at the MRF, adding a separate glass collection of sending glass to a beneficiation plant.
-0PTION 0.7 The 240 litra his has higher contention than on open crote but recults in ŏ./ The 240-little bin has higher contamination than an open crate, but results in 0.0 a nigher neu yielo. ö.ö inewspaper, caroboard and plastic are processed by a local business.
+This could be achieved at a cost by hand sorting at the MRF, adding a separate glass collection or sending glass to a beneficiation plant.
+OPTION Investigate alternative glass collection and processing.
+8.7 The 240-litre bin has higher contamination than an open crate, but results in a higher nett yield.
+8.8 Newspaper, cardboard and plastic are processed by a local business.

 8.9 Council offers a 24/7 scrap metal facility in Redruth Street.
-Scrap metal can also be drapped off at the transfer stations.
-Alternatively earon match declare also be dropped on at the transfer stations.
+Scrap metal can also be dropped off at the transfer stations.
 Alternatively scrap metal dealers will receive materials directly or pick it up.
 8.10 Recyclable facilities (local or domestic) enable onshore processing of product.
-There are two plastic processing facilities in Christchurch and others nationwide 8.11 A special collection satchel for miscellaneous items may be able to be - actablished via the kerbeide collection established via the kerbside collection OPTION Investigate collection of alternative items via a satchel in kerbside bins.
+There are two plastic processing facilities in Christchurch and others nationwide.
+8.11 A special collection satchel for miscellaneous items may be able to be established via the kerbside collection OPTION Investigate collection of alternative items via a satchel in kerbside bins.
 8.12 Escrap is currently sent away for dismantling, however, it may be more economic to establish a dismantling facility in Timaru.
-Investigate options for exercise dismontling to improve recycling activity investigate options for escrap dismantling to improve recycling activity.
+OPTION Investigate options for escrap dismantling to improve recycling activity.